esling/esling.github.io/_pages/atiam-ml-3-support-vector-machines.md

 <div markdown = "1">

 In this tutorial, we will cover a more advanced classification algorithm through the use of *Support Vector Machines* (SVMs).
 The goal is to gain an intuition of how SVMs works and how to use *Gaussian kernel* with SVMs to find out the decision boundary.
-The implementation proposed here follows the *Sequential Minimal Optimization* (SMO) algorithm for training support vector machines.
-You can find the full details on the mathematics involved in the following [paper link](http://cs229.stanford.edu/materials/smo.pdf).
+The implementation proposed here follows a simplified version of the *Sequential Minimal Optimization* (SMO) algorithm for training support vector machines, which is detailed in the following [paper](http://cs229.stanford.edu/materials/smo.pdf).
+The complete SMO algorithm can then be quite easily implemented following the [full paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-98-14.pdf).

-Once again, to simplify your work, we provide the following set of functions that you should find in the *3_Support_Vector_Machines* folder
+Once again, to simplify your work, we provide the following set of functions that you should find in the `03_Support_Vector_Machines` folder

   |**File**|*Explanation*|